Mouth Sores: Large or Small, No Fun at All!

 - If you have frequent mouth sores or dry mouth, DON’T use a rinse with alcohol and try an alcohol free or dry mouth specific rinse like Biotene.

-Chemotherapy works for cancer because it targets rapidly growing cells.
+Chemotherapy works because it targets rapidly growing cells.
 Unfortunately, it doesn’t know the difference between a cancer cell and a mouth cell.
-That’s why it’s common for chemotherapy patients to get burn-like sores in their mouths.
+That’s why its common for chemotherapy patients to get burn-like sores in their mouths.
 These sores can make eating, talking, swallowing and even breathing painful.
 Chemo mouth sores usually show up within two to three days of starting chemotherapy.
 They’re the worst around seven days and go away after two to three weeks.

 There is no way to prevent these sores 100%, but we can take steps that make them better or worse.
 Sores are definitely more miserable if they get infected.
 Getting your mouth as healthy as possible before beginning treatment can help reduce chemo sore intensity and complications.